Murder on the Orient Express

-Murder on the Orient Express is a work of detective fiction by English writer Agatha Christie featuring the Belgian detective Hercule Poirot.
+Murder on the Orient Express is a mystery novel with a closed circle of suspects, written by English writer Agatha Christie and featuring the Belgian detective Hercule Poirot.
 It was first published in the United Kingdom by the Collins Crime Club on 1 January 1934.
 In the United States, it was published on 28 February 1934, under the title of Murder in the Calais Coach, by Dodd, Mead and Company.
 The UK edition retailed at seven shillings and sixpence (7/6) and the US edition at $2.

 The elegant train of the 1930s, the Orient Express, is stopped by heavy snowfall.
 A murder is discovered, and Poirot's trip home to London from the Middle East is interrupted to solve the case.
 The opening chapters of the novel take place primarily in Istanbul.
 The rest of the novel takes place in Yugoslavia, with the train trapped between Vinkovci and Brod, in what is now northeastern Croatia.

 The American title of Murder in the Calais Coach was used to avoid confusion with the 1932 Graham Greene novel Stamboul Train, which had been published in the United States as Orient Express.

 Plot

-After taking the Taurus Express from Aleppo to Istanbul, private detective Hercule Poirot arrives at the Tokatlian Hotel, where he receives a telegram prompting him to return to London.
-He instructs the concierge to book him a first-class compartment on the Simplon-route Orient Express service leaving that night.
-Although the train is fully booked, Poirot obtains a second-class berth through the intervention of friend, fellow Belgian, and fellow passenger Monsieur Bouc, director of the train operator Compagnie Internationale des Wagons-Lits (CIWL).
-Other passengers include American widow Caroline Hubbard; English governess Mary Debenham; Swedish missionary Greta Ohlsson; American businessman Samuel Ratchett, with his secretary/translator Hector MacQueen, and his English valet Edward Henry Masterman; Italian-American car salesman Antonio Foscarelli; Russian Princess Natalia Dragomiroff and her German maid Hildegarde Schmidt; Hungarian Count Rudolph Andrenyi and his wife Helena; English Colonel John Arbuthnot; American salesman Cyrus B. Hardman; and Greek medical doctor Stavros Constantine.
+Although the Orient Express is fully booked (unusual for the season), detective Hercule Poirot obtains a sleeping berth through his friend and fellow passenger: Bouc, director of the luxury train company Compagnie Internationale des Wagons-Lits.
+Aboard are a shady American businessman named Ratchett, his secretary and translator Hector MacQueen, and Ratchett's English valet Edward Masterman.
+Other passengers include: American widow Caroline Hubbard; English governess Mary Debenham; Swedish missionary Greta Ohlsson; Italian-American car salesman Antonio Foscarelli; Russian Princess Dragomiroff and her German maid Hildegarde Schmidt; the Hungarian count Rudolph Andrenyi and his wife Helena; English colonel John Arbuthnot; American salesman Cyrus Hardman; and Greek medical doctor Stavros Constantine.